skramm/spaghetti/docs/spaghetti_manual.md

 For a reference manual, run `make doc`, then open `html/index.html` (needs doxygen).

-**Warning**: this manual is only preliminar, thus it might contain outdated-irrelevant-incorrect information at this state, please check source code also.
+For a shorter summary of all the API, [read this](spaghetti_summary.md).

-**Feel free to [post an issue on Github](https://github.com/skramm/spaghetti/issues), feedback always appreciated!**
+In case of any problem, feel free to [post an issue on Github](https://github.com/skramm/spaghetti/issues), feedback always appreciated!

 ### Summary
 1. [Fundamental concepts](#concepts)